top of page

 knee pain

 Therefore, if you truly want to fully rehabilitate a knee injury that has occurred in the example above, you would need to treat the immediate symptoms.
-However you would also need to identify other areas that may be contributing.
+However, more often than not, there are other players in the mix.
 If they are, then these areas would need to be addressed in order to promote full recovery of injury, as well as prevention of a recurrence.
-There is more to the story however.
 Physical therapist just don’t look at individual muscles and how strong they may or may not be.
 To be truly effective in identifying potential problem areas contributing to injury, we need to look at how these areas work together.

 Therefore, we want to look at what the body does in movement.
-Since we get injured with movement, it would stand to reason we want to evaluate what those movement patterns look like and where any deficits may lie.
+Since we almost always get injured with movement (that would be bad if you hurt your knee sitting quietly), it would stand to reason we want to evaluate what those movement patterns look like and where any deficits may lie.

 knee pain and sports

 This is why functional movement screening is an important part of both an injury prevention program, as well as rehabilitation programs.
 We want to be sure that all contributors to injury and pain are identified so they may be taken care of to make sure patients and athletes make a full and proper return to activity.
-Once these patterns are identified, then corrective programs can be set up to meet the individual’s needs and incorporated into their recovery.
+Once these patterns are identified, then corrective programs can be set up to meet the individual’s needs and incorporated into a more complete recovery (you don't want to keep swallowing Advil constantly, after all).

 One area that I see consistently a problem with knee pain and injury is weakness in the hips - particularly in the gluteus medius.

-The gluteus medius sit at the side of our hips and are very important stabilizers of our pelvis and lower leg.
+The gluteus medius is a muscle which sits at the side of each hips and are very important stabilizers of our pelvis and lower leg.
 Their job is to keep our pelvis level and to maintain proper positioning of our knees.

 If the glutes are weak, they will allow the knees to fall inwardly (as if they were knock -kneed) and this puts a huge amount of abnormal forces on the inside of the knees.